 Access for People Younger than 18 Years

-At this time, people 12-17 years old can only get the Pfizer vaccine.
-You can search for a site offering the Pfizer vaccine on the NYC COVID-19 Vaccine Finder.
-Also, check with your child’s health care provider to see if they or their affiliated hospital is offering vaccination.
+At this time, people 5 to 17 years old can get only the Pfizer vaccine.
+You can search for a site offering the Pfizer vaccine on NYC Vaccine Finder.
+Also, check with your child’s pediatrician to see if they are offering vaccination.

 A parent or guardian must consent for their child to be vaccinated.
 Consent can be given in person at the time of vaccination or by phone.
-Some providers, including all City-run sites, accept proof of consent in writing.
+Some vaccination providers, including all City-run sites, accept proof of consent in writing.
+Children ages 5 to 15 must have an adult accompany them to a vaccination site.

 If the child does not have proof of age, a parent or guardian can attest to their age at the vaccination site.